FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Experiment Setup

 \subsection{Description of Experimental Scenarios}

-To evaluate our system, we designed four experimental scenarios as shown in Fig. \ref{figure6}. \begin{enumerate} \item \textbf{Object Selection Among Similar Items:} In the scenario 1 ($S_1$) shown in Fig. \ref{figure6} (a), the test area contains nine visually similar pawns, each with a distance of 15~cm between them, requiring the user to select one of the pawns designated by the experiment organizer by gazing at the bottom center of the pawns.
-The gaze error was reported in this scenario. \item \textbf{Task Execution in a Complex Environment:}

-As shown in Fig.~\ref{figure6} (b-d), Scenarios 2-4 ($S_2$-$S_4$) evaluate the execution of robotic tasks in increasingly complex real-world environments.
+To evaluate our system, we designed four experimental scenarios as shown in Fig. \ref{figure6}.
+The detailed evaluation of the tasks is shown in Appendix. \ref{Evaluation of Tabletop Task}. \begin{enumerate} \item \textbf{Object Selection Among Similar Items:} In scenario 1 ($S_1$) shown in Fig. \ref{figure6} (a), the test area contains nine visually similar pawns, each with a distance of 15~cm between them, requiring the user to select one of the pawns designated by the experiment organizer by gazing at the bottom center of the pawns.
+The gaze error was reported in this scenario.
+Each participant makes five trials for each baseline approach and our proposed approach, with the approach used in each trial being completely randomized. \item \textbf{Task Execution in a Complex Environment:} As shown in Fig.~\ref{figure6} (b-d), Scenarios 2-4 ($S_2$-$S_4$) evaluate the execution of robotic tasks in increasingly complex real-world environments.
 The test area contains two similar cups, two similar exotic fruits (unknown name), and two similar plates.
 We categorize tasks into three levels of complexity: 1) \textbf{Single-Step Action ($S_2$):} Tasks requiring a single, direct action and where only one target object is referred to, such as picking up an object.
 2) \textbf{Multi-Step Action ($S_3$):} Sequential actions requiring multiple steps to complete a task and where two target objects are referred to, such as putting an object on a plate.
 3) \textbf{Causal Action ($S_4$):} Tasks where an earlier action influences a later one, involving more than two target objects.
-For example, placing a fruit on a plate, then pouring liquid from a cup onto it without explicitly mentioning the plate's position again. \end{enumerate}
+For example, placing a fruit on a plate, then pouring liquid from a cup onto it without explicitly mentioning the plate's position again.
+Each participant makes five trials for each baseline approach and our proposed approach, with the approach used in each trial being completely randomized. \item \textbf{Deterministic Resolution Strategy: }Each participant completed three experimental blocks under the $S_2$ interaction scenario.
+In the first block, the deterministic resolution strategy was disabled, and the participant's command and true intention were consistent; Each participant performed five trials under this setting.
+In the second block, the deterministic resolution strategy remained disabled, but the participant's command and true intention were inconsistent; Each participant again performed five trials.
+In the third block, the deterministic resolution strategy was enabled, and the command and user intention were inconsistent; Each participants performed an additional five trials.